Terradue/doc-developer-sandbox/source/reference/application/index.rst

 Purpose
 -------

-The application descriptor file is an XML document that describes an Application Workflow (see :doc:`Application Workflow </design/workflow>`) and it contains two blocks:
+The Application descriptor file is an XML document that describes an Application workflow (see :doc:`Application workflow </design/workflow>`) and it contains two blocks:

 #. jobTemplates
 #. workflow